Dev Anand is one of the greatest stars the Hindi Film Industry has seen. Handsome and debonair, he was the epitome of the suave, urban gentleman.

 The next pairing of Dev Anand and Guru Dutt was Jaal (1952).
 Dev played a heartless smuggler who only repents right at the end of the film.
 It was a finely shaded performance but the film didn’t do too well at the box-office.
 The partnership came to an end when Guru Dutt decided to act in his own films.
 He did play the lead in CID (1956), produced by Guru Dutt, and the film, one of the best crime thrillers of the 1950s proved extremely successful at the box office.

 Following landmark films like the thriller Jewel Thief (1967), Dev Anand entered the 1970s on a high with Johny Mera Naam (1970) and also took to direction with Prem Pujari (1970).
 His best efforts in this field were Hare Rama Hare Krishna (1971) and Des Pardes (1978).
 The former, set amongst Hare Krishna cultists (presented as dope-smoking hippies) was Dev Anand’s call to nationalist Indian values and by far the best film he ever directed.
 The film launched the career of Zeenat Aman who made a tremendous impact as his sister in the middle of the cultists.
-By the end of the 1970s, Dev Anand concentrated more on direction and mostly acted only in those films that he directed.
+Though he acted in films being made by other filmmakers like Joshila (1973), Shareef Badmash (1973), Warrant (1975) and Saheb Bahadur (1977), by the end of the 1970s and early 1980s, Dev Anand concentrated more on direction and mostly acted only in those films that he directed.

 Other heroines Dev Anand launched include Tina Munim (now Ambani), Natasha Sinha, the late Richa Sharma and Ekta amongst others.
 He also tried to launch his son Suniel with Anand Aur Anand (1984) but was unsuccessful.
 And though he continued making films with regular frequency and launching more newcomers, none of the films really had any impact, commercially or critically, post Lootmaar (1980).
 Still, he kept going with unbridled energy and sticking to his policy of launching fresh talent, he did introduce Jackie Shroff (Swami Dada (1982)) and Tabu (Hum Naujawan (1985)) amongst others to Hindi cinema.